sena-00/UFW/README.md

 # UFW Install and Configuration - Arch Linux
-This is an orientation guide on how to make your Linux more secure with UFW.
+This is an orientation guide on how to make your Linux more secure with UFW (Uncomplicated Firewall).

 ## Installation

 First, open your terminal and install the package.

-For Ubuntu
+For Ubuntu:
 ~~~
 sudo apt-get install ufw
 ~~~
-For Arch
+For Arch:

 ~~~
 sudo pacman -S ufw